rh-01/Hex-Keypad/README.md

 - 3x quad buffers (74HC175) as input buffers
 - 3-state buffer (74HC125) as read enable switch (triggered by input selector)

-To confirm the entered RAM data, you still have to press Ben's original Enter button to validate.

 ## Notes